Rosslea

-Rosslea or Roslea is a small village in County Fermanagh, Northern Ireland, near the border with County Monaghan in the Republic of Ireland.
-It stands on the Finn River and is beset by small natural lakes.
-Rosslea Forest, also known as Spring Grove Forest, is nearby.
-In the 2021 Census, it had a population of 482 people.
+Rosslea, locally Roslea, is a small village in County Fermanagh, Northern Ireland, near the border with County Monaghan in the Republic of Ireland.
+It stands on the Finn River, amid a number of small natural lakes.
+Spring Grove Forest, also known as Roslea Forest, is nearby.
+In the 2021 Census, the village had a population of 482 people.

 History

-There were several incidents in the Rosslea area during the Anglo-Irish War.
-On 21 February 1921, a group of Special Constables and Ulster Volunteers burned ten Irish nationalists' homes and a priest's house in Rosslea as revenge for the shooting of a Special Constable.
+There were several incidents in the Roslea area during the Anglo-Irish War.
+On 21 February 1921, a group of Special Constables and Ulster Volunteers burned ten Irish nationalists' homes and a priest's house in Roslea as revenge for the shooting of a Special Constable.
 A UVF member mistakenly shot and killed himself during the attacks.
-On the night of 21 March, the Irish Republican Army (IRA) attacked the homes of up to sixteen Special Constables in the Rosslea district, killing three and wounding others.
+On the night of 21 March, the Irish Republican Army (IRA) attacked the homes of up to sixteen Special Constables in the Roslea district, killing three and wounding others.
 IRA volunteers were also wounded and one was captured.

-Rosslea was one of several Catholic border villages in Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.
+Rosslea was one of several Catholic border villages in County Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

 On 25 November 1955, members of Irish republican splinter group Saor Uladh launched an unsuccessful raid on the local Royal Ulster Constabulary (RUC) barracks.
 After blowing a hole in the wall of the barracks with an explosive, they attempted to enter but were driven back by a police sergeant armed with a Sten gun.
 Connie Green, the leader of the raid, was shot and fatally wounded during this incident.